mehrvarz/webcall-android/README.md

      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/timur.webcall.callee/)

+Or search for "webcall" inside the F-Droid app.

 ## Building the APK

 You need Java 11 and Gradle 7.3.3.
 You can build this project by running: